- 1 Why did Do Ho Suh create this work?

 New York City Apartment is a piece that is cognizant of the artist’s individual lived experiences, significantly lighting his move from South Korea to the United States, in addition to the places he has called home.
 Amongst these places are his childhood home (a traditional hanok-style Korean house), the house in Rhode Island where he once lived as a student, and his current apartment in New York City.

 A truly soft toilet

-The central installation seems to represent almost any and every single bedroom apartment in New York with its one living room, bedroom, kitchen, and bathroom.
-Each piece of the home-like installation hangs in apparent stability, however, with the lack of foundation alerts audiences to the precarious fragility of the polyester home.
+The central installation represents almost any and every single bedroom apartment in New York with its one living room, bedroom, kitchen, and bathroom.
+Each piece of the home-like installation hangs in apparent stability.
+However, the lack of foundation alerts audiences to the precarious fragility of the polyester home.
 Your mind wants you to think that some of these items are hard: A toilet made of solid porcelain, a heater, a light switch embedded into a wall.
 However, they are truly soft and the material is hardly there.
 This leads many viewers to question if the solid objects that these translucent representations epitomize are any less precarious than the monochrome polyester.
 Is home the thing we feel is most stable, truly something forever, or something that delicately hangs in the balance and can change?